New Leads: Synopsis

 The sales staff (Jim Halpert, Dwight Schrute, Phyllis Vance, Andy Bernard and Stanley Hudson) let Sabre's new "sales is king" policy get to their heads, frustrating Michael Scott and the rest of the non-sales staff.
 The sales staff are expected to receive new leads from the corporate office and when they arrive, Michael refuses to give them to the sales staff due to their arrogant and disrespectful behavior (particularly Phyllis ordering Michael to "hand them over, numb-nuts"), which earns him the respect of the non-sales staff.
 After talking on the phone with Gabe Lewis about their attitude, Michael is ordered to hand out the leads and cheerfully does just that—to the non-sales staff: Creed Bratton, Meredith Palmer, Angela Martin, Kevin Malone, Ryan Howard, Kelly Kapoor, Oscar Martinez, and Erin Hannon.
-They all hide them throughout the office, and Jim is given a list of clues as to where to find them and calls Pam Halpert, who is at home on maternity leave, to try and figure them out.
+They all hide them throughout the office, and Jim is given a list of clues as to where to find them and calls Pam Halpert, who is at home on maternity leave, to try to figure them out.
 Erin plays the warmer-colder game with Andy, who thinks she is trying to have him touch her chest, only to find leads under the keyboard.
 Angela forces Phyllis to do unnecessary paperwork, which she will later destroy.
 Stanley wins leads from Ryan and Kelly by pretending to agree with various points they're making during an argument.